williamjablonski/automation-cucumber-calabash/README.md

 calabash-android run apps/TrianguloApp.apk
 ```

-So... you might see something like this:
+So... you might see something like this...click to watch the video on Youtube

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/MkaOGmxhgW0/0.jpg)](https://www.youtube.com/watch?v=MkaOGmxhgW0)